redhym/Data-Analysis-Projects/Data Cleaning Titanic Dataset/ReadMe.md

 # Data Cleaning - Titanic Dataset

-Many thanks to David Langer, for his youtube videos.
-I have learned how to clean data in excel.
-I have also created a dashboard based on the analysis.
+In this project, I used Titanic dataset from Kaggle’s to clean the data and visualize survival rate using Excel.

 Download Dataset from [Kaggle](https://www.kaggle.com/competitions/titanic)